Movie review feelings

-In the Deployment view click New deployment.
+In the Evaluation view click Create deployment.

-Click the Enable switch to deploy the experiment.
+Click on Enable to deploy the experiment.

-Now, write your own review, copy the example below or simply copy a recent review from, e.g., IMDB:
+Now write your own review, copy the example below, or simply copy a recent review from, e.g., IMDB:

 I don’t want to complain about the movie, it was really just ok.
 I would consider it an epilogue to Endgame as opposed to a middle film in what I’m assuming is a trilogy (to match the other MCU character films).
 Anyhow, I was just meh about this one.
-I will say that the mid-credit scene was one of the best across the MCU movies.
+I will say that the mid-credit scene was one of the best among the MCU movies.

 In this tutorial, you’ve created a text classification model that you first evaluated and then deployed.
 You have used all the tools you need to go from data to production — easily and quickly.

 Learn how to improve a sentiment analysis model